truedl/vinta/README.md

 # Vinta
-Vinta programming language [ in development ]
+Vinta - Just an interpreter

 # Some Information
 Vinta files ends with <b>.vta</b><br/>